struktured/bs-holochain/README.md

 let dataExists args =
   match MyDataEntry.get args with None -> false | Some _ -> true

+(* Define a public zome function to add data to the DHT (this was defined in dna.json as function named "addData") *) let addData data =
+  MyDataEntry.commit (MyData.t ~data)

 (* This finalizes the zome and includes the validation functions so they now serve as javascript call back functions.